Curtis-Cochran/ELTACluster/R Presentations/ELTA_w_Clustering.md

 You can use ELTA for the following tasks:

 - Formatting Column Headers
-- Removing Columns
+- Removing Columns and Rows
-- Editing Column Values
 - Hierchical Clustering for Quick Segmentation (New Feature!)

-Formatting and Removing Columns
+Formatting and Removing Columns and Rows
 ========================================================
 left: 40%

 Often times column headers have unwanted characters or different cases that need to be cleaned up so that you can code more efficiently or just for cleaner presentation.

-You may also want to remove columns that are needed for a particular analysis.
+You may also want to remove columns or rows that are not needed for a particular analysis.

 ***